mouseandthebillionaire/Cart315/course-information/outline.md

 ### Class Sessions

-Each class will being with a discussion period in the classroom.
+Each class will begin with a discussion period in the classroom.
 I will answer questions about about the week's material and build example prototypes based on what we have covered so far.
 Additional topics for discussion will be introduced as necessary.

 ### Studio time